-The Middle School at NEST+m offers an accelerated curriculum with a firm grounding in Science, Social Studies, English Language Arts, and Mathematics, plus exciting courses in robotics, French, Mandarin, Spanish, Theater/Literacy, Chess, Music, Studio Art, Physical Education, and Health.
+The Middle School at NEST+m offers an accelerated curriculum with a firm grounding in Science, Social Studies, English Language Arts, and Mathematics, plus exciting courses in Computer Science, Mandarin, Spanish, Theater, Music, Studio Art, Physical Education, and Health.
 Students follow an A/B schedule, with some of the courses and science labs occurring on alternating days.

 6th Grade Studio Art: Students explore the fundamentals of drawing, painting and collage through a variety of art projects that explore The Elements of Design in a studio art environment.
 Students use a variety of mediums and build their art vocabulary and appreciation for the arts.